hermes47/miniature-space-man/README.md

 ## Steps
 A broad overview of the way I'm going to undertake this project follows:
 - [ ] Write a series of integrators (Euler, Ralston, RK3, RK4, RK5, Verlet, Leapfrog...) that work on vectors/quaterions (when I figure them out).
 - [ ] Setup an Earth-Moon two body system, and simulate it in a data only manner.
+(Actually, could solve analytically given it'll be a two body problem, then compare simulated results to analytic results.)
 - [ ] Investigate time step limits of each of the integrators, and the real-time limits.
 - [ ] Extend the system to include the Sun, and re simulate.
 - [ ] ...